sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 ---
 layout: example
-title: How to create an angular app with serverless
+title: How to create an Angular app with serverless
+short_title: Angular
 date: 2021-11-17 00:00:00
 lang: en
+lang: en
+index: 6
+type: webapp
-description: In this example we will look at how to use angular with a serverless API to create a simple click counter app.
+description: In this example we will look at how to use Angular with a serverless API to create a simple click counter app.
 We'll be using the Serverless Stack Framework (SST) and the SST StaticSite construct to deploy our app to AWS S3 and CloudFront.
+short_desc: Full-stack Angular app with a serverless API.
 repo: angular-app
 ref: how-to-create-an-angular-app-with-serverless
 comments_id: how-to-create-an-angular-app-with-serverless/xxxx
 ---

-In this example we will look at how to use [angular](https://angular.io) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
-We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) and the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-an-angular-site) construct to deploy our app to AWS.
+In this example we will look at how to use [Angular](https://angular.io) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
+We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) and the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-an-Angular-site) construct to deploy our app to AWS.

 ## Requirements